 - Continue with any medical treatment, following your physician’s instructions.

-- Refrain from telling anyone you were at fault.
+- Refrain from telling anyone you were at fault or speaking to anyone other than your lawyer about the accident.

 - Keep an ongoing journal of your symptoms, pain levels, and all the ways in which your injury has presented obstacles in your life or prevented you from enjoying your life as you once did.